SIAM SHIPPING – YOUR CUSTOM BROKER IN BANGKOK, THAILAND.

 Duties and taxes for personal effects

 For further and more detailed information about regulations when importing personal effects into Thailand, we encourage you to have a look at our relocation website.
 Please keep in mind that all personal belongings are taxed.
-Everything is strictly-regulated these days, so read carefully our page regarding taxes on used household items.
+Everything is strictly-regulating these days, so read carefully our page regarding taxes on used household items.

-WHAT ABOUT EXPORT CUSTOMS, HOW DOES IT WORKS ?
+WHAT ABOUT EXPORT CUSTOMS, HOW DOES IT WORKS?

 Exporting from Thailand